karthickmariyappan/Employee-Database/README.md

-# Employee-Database with functioalities testing using queries.
+# Employee-Database with functionalities testing using queries.
 Using oracle and sql this project in created